-- e.
-Abuse of Sick Leave Sick leave is a privilege extended to employees as opposed to an expected benefit provided by the City.
-In order to preclude sick leave abuse, any employee who takes more than 48 hours of sick leave (excluding physician/medical appointments or verified time in a physician's or medical facility's care), or leave without pay during the previous 12-month period, (said time taken in four or more increments during this period) shall not be paid for the first day off in the succeeding 12-month period, without a physician's statement and/or special approval from his department head. - f.
+e.
+Abuse of Sick Leave - Sick leave is a privilege extended to employees as opposed to an expected benefit provided by the City.
+In order to preclude sick leave abuse, any employee who takes more than 48 hours of sick leave (excluding physician/medical appointments or verified time in a physician's or medical facility's care), or leave without pay during the previous 12-month period shall not be paid for the first day off in the succeeding 12-month period, without a physician's statement and/or special approval from his department head.

+- f.
 Verification of Illness For sick leave of more than one day in duration, a certificate of a physician may be required.
 A supervisor may, with the City Manager's approval, cause such investigation as deemed necessary.
 An employee will be required to notify his immediate supervisor no later than 30 minutes before his or her shift is to begin the first day of sick leave.
-Unless the employee is confined to a hospital or suffering from an illness that would prevent him/her from doing so, the employee must give notice each day thereafter at least 30 minutes before his or her shift is to begin a leave without pay.
-Additionally, sick leave taken immediately before or after a holiday may require a certificate from a physician. - g.
-Extended Illness In cases of extended illness where the employee cannot reasonably be expected to return to work, based on the opinion of the attending physician, and also at the expiration of all sick and vacation time to the credit of the employee, the City Manager may authorize advance sick leave, not to exceed a six working day period.
+Unless the employee is confined to a hospital or suffering from an illness that would prevent him/her from doing so, the employee must give notice each day thereafter at least 30 minutes before his or her shift is to begin.
+Failure to comply may result in the absence being charged as leave without pay.
+Additionally, sick leave taken immediately before or after a holiday will require a certificate from a physician dated either the day of the holiday or the day on which sick leave was taken. - g.
+Sick Leave Advance In cases of extended illness where the employee cannot reasonably be expected to return to work, based on the opinion of the attending physician, and also at the expiration of all sick and vacation time to the credit of the employee, the City Manager may authorize advance sick leave, not to exceed a five working day period.
 No further advance of sick leave may be made without the approval of City Commission.
 Sick leave so advanced shall be entered on the employee's leave record and sick leave earned after return to work shall be credited to the advance leave until accrued leave credits equal the amount of sick leave which has been advanced.
 In the event of termination of services prior to the earning of sufficient leave credits to cover that time advanced, deductions shall be made from the final pay due the employee in the amount of unearned advanced leave. - h.
-Donation of Sick Leave to Fellow Employees Any employee may donate accumulated hours of sick leave credits to a fellow employee when such employee is experiencing long term illness and has used all of his/her own sick leave credits and vacation leave credits.
+Donation of Sick Leave to Fellow Employees Any employee may donate accumulated hours of sick leave credits to a fellow employee when such employee is experiencing long term illness and has used all of his/her own sick leave , vacation leave and floating day credits.
 Any person who does not have a credit of at least 240 hours of sick leave may not donate.
+The employee must file a short term disability claim through the City-paid short term disability